Janet Andrewartha: Television

 Although Andrewartha had an extensive career in theatre, she starting appearing in television roles in the early 1980s, with a role in court drama Carson's Law.
-She became known internationally in her early career for her television role in the cult drama series Prisoner, joining the cast in 1984 as rebellious biker Rebecca "Reb" Kean.
+From 1990 until 1991, she appeared in drama serial Embassy as Marion Stewart, the strong wife of an Australian ambassador.
+For her role of Marion, she was nominated an Australian Film Institute Award for "Best Performance by an Actress in a Leading Role in a Television Drama" at the 1991 Australian Film Institute Awards.
+Despite her success, Andrewartha was not asked to return for the show's last series, and she resumed her work with the Melbourne Theatre Company.

-In 1990-1991, she took a role in drama serial Embassy as Marion Stewart, the strong wife of an Australian ambassador.
-For her role of Marion, she was nominated an Australian Film Institute Award for "Best Performance by an Actress in a Leading Role in a Television Drama" at the 1991 Australian Film Institute Awards (the forerunner of what is now the AACTA Awards).
+She became known internationally for her television role in the drama series Prisoner, joining the cast in 1984 as rebellious biker Rebecca "Reb" Kean.
+Her character was written out of the series, after Andrewartha decided not to renew her contract and return to the stage.
+She reprised the role in June 1985.

 In 1999, Andrewartha joined the cast of the soap opera Neighbours, playing the role of Lyn Scully.
 Andrewartha left the show in 2006, and immediately resumed working in theatre.
 In 2007, Andrewartha took a hiatus from acting while she helped care for her ill mother, until her death in January 2008.
 She also used the time off to help her daughter with her education.
 She later returned to Neighbours for a guest role in 2008, and once again in 2009, and remained with Neighbours for another two years.
 In 2011, Andrewartha decided to leave the series once again.
 She stated that she was only supposed to return in a guest role and ended up staying on.
 Andrewartha chose to leave to pursue other acting roles.
 The actress later reprised the role for further guest roles in 2016, 2017 and 2019.

 In 2017, Andrewartha joined the cast of Seven Types of Ambiguity in the recurring role of Kathleen.
 Her most recent roles were in 2023 in the SBS drama miniseries Safe Home as Diana, and her last role was in 2024 Paramount+ thriller Fake as Kath Tovey.

 Death and tributes

 Andrewartha died in her sleep in Melbourne, Australia on 26 July 2024 at the age of 72, within three months of receiving a cancer diagnosis.

 Neighbours co-star and friend Jackie Woodburne paid tribute, saying she "was one of the finest actors of a generation.
 I will miss her every day".
-Stefan Dennis, Jason Herbison, Holly Valance and Carla Bonner also paid tribute, as did casting director Jan Russ, Jane Hall and Lucinda Cowden.
+Stefan Dennis, Jason Herbison, Holly Valance and Carla Bonner who portrayed two of her on-screen daughters also paid tribute, as did casting director Jan Russ, Jane Hall and Lucinda Cowden.

 Stefan Dennis said he was "so very upset to lose the lovely Janet.
 She truly was an exceptional actress who was a pleasure to work with and to be around.
 We will all miss you, dear girl."